 Want to feed your family something that is delicious, nutritious and sustainable?
 Wild seafood is a renewable resource that requires minimal freshwater to produce, emits little carbon dioxide, uses no arable land, and produces a lean protein at a cost-per-pound that is lower than other animal proteins.

-Canada has the world’s longest coastline and is one of the world’s major fishing nations, but our fish stocks are in bad shape — only 24 per cent are considered healthy, and the abundance of our marine stocks has declined by 55 per cent since 1970.
+Canada has the world’s longest coastline and is one of the world’s major fishing nations, but our fish stocks are in bad shape — only a quarter are considered healthy, and the abundance of our marine stocks has declined by 55 per cent since 1970.

 A recent survey found that only 53 per cent of Canadians eat seafood regularly.
-Join them tonight with one of these five sustainable seafood products.
+If you enjoy eating seafood, try one of these five sustainable seafood products.

 1. Dungeness crab.
 Look for Dungeness crab trap caught in Canada, California, Oregon or Washington.
 Known for its sweet and tender flesh, try this sustainable seafood in pasta recipes or on its own with butter.